daywalker-dev/pi-openclaw/README.md

-# pi-openclaw
+# auto-openclaw
-Repo for openclaw setup thru bash, interfacing with LAN hosted LLM with python, and control via python discord API
+Repo for openclaw setup thru bash, interfacing with hosted LLM with python, and control via python discord API